Nexius2/Plex_User_Manager/README.md

 left to do:
 - add pum_userID column and make it primary
-- add new users based on userID and servername
+- add new users based on userID and servername ( for multiple servers)
 - in conf tab add mail conf to send mail before , when, and after account has expired
 - in conf tab add cron option to sync plex db
 - refresh main frame after each cron sync